TEC-Toolkit/ECFO/development/doc.md

 - Which conversion factors can be applied to a given activity data record?

-- What transformations or unit conversions are needed for my activity data to match the latest approved conversion factors?
+- What transformations or unit conversions are needed for my activity data to match the latest conversion factors for this specific region?

 - Which conversion factors are relevant for a specific region, issuing organization, or date of publication?

-- Are there activity data records that do not have any suitable conversion factor available?
+- What activity data do not have any suitable conversion factor available for this region?

 <u>**Scenario 2**</u>